 How do scientists interpret this coprolite evidence?

-If you were to visit Ken Ham’s Creation Museum in Kentucky you would find displayed there dinosaurs of various kinds including plant and meat eaters and a model of T. rex with his short arms for the world to see.
-Ken Ham is fond of asking people who think the world is old “Where you there?.”
-He frequently suggests that we can’t know things from the distant past because we were not witnesses and only the Bible is a witness to these events.
+If you were to visit Ken Ham’s Creation Museum in Kentucky you would find dinosaurs of various kinds on display there including plant and meat eaters and a model of T. rex with his short arms.
+Ken Ham is fond of asking people who think the world is old: “Were you there?”
+He frequently suggests that we can’t be confident about things from the distant past because we were not witnesses and only the Bible is a witness to these events.
 So I ask you, why does he have such confidence that T. rex had short arms?
 Was he or anyone else alive and reported that they saw a T. rex with short arms?
 Does the Bible provide us with a physical description of T. rex?
-No, so the evidence that T. rex has short arms comes from observations of fossils and the assumptions about those fossils (eg. they actually represent parts of formerly living things and that bones next to other bones represent there order of attachment in the real organism).
+No!
+So the evidence that T. rex has short arms comes from observations of fossils and the assumptions about those fossils (eg. they actually represent parts of formerly living things and that bones next to other bones represent their order of attachment in the real organism).
 Ken Ham and AIG have published numerous books with recreations of dinosaurs and even discuss their behaviors all based solely on bones of stone found in the ground.
-He clearly accepts the evidence and interpretations of this evidence of historical science without qualification.
+He clearly accepts the evidence and interpretations of this evidence derived via the historical sciences without qualification.
 But what happened to that origins science vs operational science distinction that Ham and others of so fond of espousing? (see HERE for more about this distinction).
-Origins science is the label they like to slap on any conclusion of historical science that they deem contradictory to their interpretation of scripture.
+Origins science is the label YECs like to slap on any conclusion of historical science that they deem contradictory to their interpretation of scripture.
 But how do they know when something is or isn’t under the purview of what they call origins science?
-To me re-creating the shape and size of an animal now extinct and never spoken of in the Bible sounds a whole like what they want to call origins science but since the don’t have a problem with the interpretations of historical science they don’t call them into question.
+To me re-creating the shape and size of an animal now extinct and never spoken of in the Bible sounds a whole like what they want to call origins science but since the don’t have a problem with these particular interpretations of historical science they don’t call them into question.

-I’m really can’t blame Ham et al for accepting that T. rex had short arms, the evidence, though not abundant, is very very strong.
-It is not unreasonable at all that accept this but then what are we to make of the diets of the plant eaters?
-I am sure YECs would readily accept the observation of coprolites full of bones as evidence of what dinosaur like a T. rex ate but then what do they do with the coprolites that contain 100% ferns, lycopods and conifers and 0% flowering plants.
-Maybe they could dismiss a single coprolite as a dinosaur browsing in a bog full of ferns and confers but when all coprolites from a single geological period all lack flowering plant pollen and plant parts and those coprolites are found associated with multiple species of dinosaurs in multiple locations on earth it become very difficult to deny that the food that dinosaurs had available to eat did not include flowering plants.
-Someone might claim that dinosaurs found in these geological periods just didn’t like flowering plants, which is hard to imagine since all animals today very much prefer flowering plant leaves like grass over pine needles and ferns, but even if they tried to avoid all leaves and stems of flowering plants they should have still eaten pollen grains, which are everywhere in the environment, at least inadvertently.
-When you combine the lack of flowering plants in dino poop along with the lack of flowering plant pollen and plant parts in rocks that the same dinosaurs skeletons are found preserved this becomes the smoking gun evidence for the theory that these plants did not exist at the time that most of the dinosaurs were alive.
+I’m really can’t blame Ham and company for accepting that T. rex had short arm as the evidence, though not abundant, is very strong.
+It is not unreasonable at all that they accept this but then what are we to make of the diets of the plant eaters?
+I am sure young earth creationists would readily accept the observation of coprolites full of bones as evidence that T. rex was a carnivore but then what do they do with the coprolites of dinosaurs from the Triassic and Jurassic ages that contain 100% ferns, lycopods and conifers and 0% flowering plants.
+Maybe they could dismiss a single coprolite as a dinosaur browsing in a bog full of ferns and confers.
+But when all coprolites from a single geological period all lack flowering plant pollen and plant parts and those coprolites are found associated with multiple species of dinosaurs in multiple locations on earth, it become very difficult to deny that the food that dinosaurs had available to eat did not include flowering plants.
+Someone might claim that dinosaurs found in these geological periods just didn’t like flowering plants and avoided them.
+This is very unlikely and would clearly be an ad-hoc hypothesis.
+Today all large herbivores very much prefer flowering plant leaves like grass over pine needles and ferns, but even if they tried to avoid all leaves and stems of flowering plants they should have still eaten pollen grains inadvertently since they are everywhere in the environment.
+When you combine the lack of flowering plants in dino poop along with the lack of flowering plant pollen and plant parts in the rocks that the same dinosaurs skeletons are found preserved in this becomes the smoking gun evidence for the theory that flowering plants did not even exist at the time that the dinosaurs lived in the Triassic and most of the Jurassic Periods.

 ****A side note here: For YECs, the dinosaurs preserved in the fossil record were preserved during a Global flood and they generally view those dinosaurs as running to escape the flood which is their explanation for why dinosaur fossils are not found in the lower portions of the geological column.
 There are millions and probably many billions of preserved dino-poops in the same rock layers that the dinosaur bones are found.
 Since these dinosaurs were presumably running around trying to avoid this chaotic flood the food they ate would have been whatever they could find which should have been a random mixture of the plants alive at the time of the flood.
 This makes it even more unlikely that they could have avoided eating flowering plants and that we would observe such a distinct pattern in their coprolites.****

 What do YECs do with this data.
-They generally ignore it but when forced to confront it they deny that flowering plants were not present and prefer to say “How do you know, where you there?”.
-I think it is likely they would suggest that historical scientists don’t have the right worldview and so can’t interpret the data properly.
+They generally ignore it but when forced to confront it they deny that flowering plants were not present and prefer to say “How do you know, where you there?”
+In addition it is likely they would suggest that historical scientists don’t have the right worldview and so can’t interpret the data properly.
 They put models of dinosaurs in their museum surrounded by fruit trees and print books with dinosaurs helping people pluck fruit from trees.
-At the end of the day, they are sure that T. rex has short arms based on a couple of bones but they wish to ignore hundreds of pieces of data that all point to the lack of flowering plants in most dinosaur diets.
-The first claim seems to be perfectly acceptable knowledge based on historical science while the latter also based on the same logical principles and types of data is completely ignored.
+At the end of the day, they are sure that T. rex has short arms based on a couple of bones but they are more than willing to ignore hundreds of pieces of data that all point to the lack of flowering plants in most dinosaur diets.
+There seems to a picking and choosing what historical science data they want to accept.

 I should add a short addendum here before I get questions.
 Flowering plant pollen and plants are not absent from every single dino doo doo.
 In the geological column, the later dinosaurs did eat some flowering plants including very rarely some primitive forms of grass.
 The fossil record of plants show some forms of flowering plants begin to appear some time before the last dinosaurs are recorded.
 But the early dinosaurs are found in rocks devoid of flowering plants and their diet reflects the lack of flowering plants in the rocks.
 So, the point is that there is a strong correlation between the fossil record of plants and their appearance in dino coprolites.
 If the dinosaurs were all present at one time on earth rather than over an extended time period then this pattern of “older” coprolites lacking flowering plants with “recent” coprolites would be very difficult to explain.